hoffstadt/DearPyGui/docs/source/documentation/file-directory-selector.rst

 File & Directory Selector
 =========================

-The file dialog widget can be used to select a single file, multiple files, or a directory.
+The file dialog item can be used to select a single file, multiple files, or a directory.
 When the user clicks the **Ok** button, the dialog's callback is ran.